-- If an engineer claims to have completed work – test it prior to allowing them to leave, don’t just take their word.
+- If an engineer claims to have completed work – fully test it prior to allowing them to leave.

 - If you feel that the engineer is brushing you off, or you are unhappy with their responses, put them on the phone to us.

 - Offer them a cup of tea.
 Keeping an engineer happy is sometimes a good way to ensure a professional service is delivered.
-Sadly there are some that want to complete their jobs as quickly as possible.
-Keeping them on-site longer can be a good way to ensure a full service is delivered correctly.
+Sadly there are some that want to complete their jobs as quickly as possible and that’s OK as long as they carry out their job to completion and to your satisfaction.

 - Ask questions.
 Do not be afraid to ask what they have done.

 - NEVER leave engineers in your premises unsupervised.
 Most of them are first class but you can never be sure.